Observing Orbital Decay in the Ultracompact Hot Subdwarf Binary System ZTFJ213056.71+442046.5: Observations

 To extract lightcurves, differential photometry was conducted using the HiPERCAM\footnote{\url{https://github.com/HiPERCAM/}} pipeline, which was slightly modified to be able to extract data from both detectors used in this work \citep{dhi}.
-It uses aperture photometry to get the flux of the object and a comparison star to get the background-subtracted relative flux.
-The target aperture was chosen to be 30 pixels and the aperture sizes were scaled with the FWHM fit of the target.
+The target aperture sizes were scaled with the FWHM fit of the target.
 The GPS time stamps from both telescopes were converted to barycentric dynamical time (TDB).
-Example lightcurves from both telescopes are shown in Fig.\,\ref{HC_Lightcurve}.
+Photometry extracted from both telescopes is shown in Figure \ref{HC_Lightcurve}.